tanay306/LogPress/README.md

 Owner of this branch - tgandhi [Tanay Gandhi](https://github.com/tanay306)

-- This branch is an intermediary testing branch for Chunk-based compression algorithm.
-The final branch with the latest code can be found here. [parallel-search](https://github.com/tanay306/LogPress/tree/parallel-search)

 ## Prerequisites

 - A C++ compiler with C++17 support (e.g., g++ or clang++).